freeCodeCamp/chapter/README.md

 After several years of being dissatisfied with existing group event tools (Meetup, Facebook events) we decided to build our own.

-This will be a self-hosted Docker image that you can one-click deploy to the cloud, then configure through an admin panel.
+This will be a self-hosted Docker container that you can one-click deploy to the cloud, then configure through an admin panel.
 No coding required.

 Your nonprofit can sub-domain it to your website like `chapter.sierraclub.org` or `chapter.womenwhocode.org`.